 One of my favourite things to do is take Miss M out in the stroller.
 We chat along the way and get out of the house for some fresh air and exercise.

 My mum also helps me out a few times a week with taking her out for the day or doing daycare drop offs so her having a stroller is an essential for her too.

-I previously bought her the Chicco London Stroller which has done a brilliant job for us but after pounding the pavements for quite a while (my mum walks her a LOT) it was approaching retirement and we were looking for a replacement.
+I previously bought her the Chicco London Stroller which has done a brilliant job for us.
+After pounding the pavements for quite a while (my mum walks her a LOT) it was approaching retirement and we were looking for a replacement.

-We were thrilled when Chicco kindly sent us the Echo and Miss M got to choose it in one her favourite colours – purple!
+We were thrilled when Chicco sent us the Echo and Miss M chose it in one her favourite colours – purple!
 The range of colours we could choose from are so vibrant – blue, red and green are options too.
 Our previous stroller was black so purple is a lovely change!